zetifinance/main-website-2023-fork/content/news/zeti-parters-with-otto-car-to-put-50-evs-on-the-road.md

 ###### **About Amber Infrastructure Group**

-Amber Infrastructure (‘Amber’) is a specialist international investment manager, focused on investment origination, asset management and fund management.
+Amber is a specialist international investment manager, focused on investment origination, asset management and fund management.
+With over €5 billion in funds under management, Amber invests across eight funds and a number of managed accounts.

 Amber’s core business focuses on sourcing, developing, advising, investing in and managing infrastructure assets across the public, transport, energy, digital and demographic infrastructure sectors that support the lives of people, homes and businesses internationally.

-Amber is headquartered in London with offices in Europe, North America and Australia and employs over 150 infrastructure professionals.
+Amber is headquartered in London with offices in Europe, North America, Australia and New Zealand.
+Amber employs approximately 180 infrastructure professionals globally and manages over 175 investments.

 ###### Media Contact: